 As comfortable as I became working in higher education, I felt that I had done as much as I could after seven years.
 I took a leap and landed in an in-house position for a small business in the manufacturing sector.

 Now that I’m fending for myself, I’m learning to toot my own horn a bit more.
 Finding ways to stand out from the crowd are especially challenging.
-Trying to sound louder than those other designers who are waving their signs and blowing their bullhorns is even more intimidating.
-But, I just have to remind myself, they have likely been doing this on their own for longer.
+Trying to sound louder than those other designers waving their signs and blowing their bullhorns is even more intimidating.
+But, I just have to remind myself that they have likely been doing this independently for longer.
 They have years of blog posts on their sites and have found a foothold within their niche.

 Now, I just have to find mine!